Computer-Aided-Validation-Laboratory/datapipe/README.md

 To make the data pipeline work the input file will need to automatically updated to have consistent full paths to the data to be processed.

+**Troubleshooting**
+The most likely causes of MatchID not being able to run an input file include:
+- License issues: open a GUI version of windows, use the start menu to search for the MatchID license manager, open this program and check the license status.
+If it has experied a license update is required
+- Full paths in the input file are not consistent with
+- The region of interest is not specified for the calculation or is not consistent

 ### Data Simulator
 The data simulation tool [here](https://github.com/Applied-Materials-Technology/data-simulator) uses the data in the "matchid2d" folder to generate a simulated data stream.
 The four images are places into a ring buffer and continuously output to the target directory.
 The same ring buffer is used to replicate rows of the \*.csv file as a single file or as one file per frame.